Drakulix/ScrollsModLoader/README.md

-##Scrolls ModLoader
+##Summoner : A ModLoader for Scrolls

 ####What is it?
-Scrolls ModLoader is a project to provide a modding API for the game "Scrolls" by Mojang.
+Summoner is a project to provide a modding API for the game "Scrolls" by Mojang.

 ####Who is working on it?
 Drakulix - Main Developer